stfc/openstack-guide/pages/intro.rst

 What is Openstack?
 -------------------------

-Openstack is a cloud server that hosts virtual machines.
-It also can be used for storage and security as  well as computing.
+Openstack is a collection of resources available for creating and managing virtual machines.
+These virtual machines can be used for storage and security as well as computing.

 find out more here_.